-The Interstate 5 Freeway runs north/south from the Canadian border to Mexico.
-It traverses Snohomish County, providing direct trucking links throughout the West Coast.
-Seattle is the western terminus for Interstate 90, the major east/west freeway for the northern U.S. that takes you to Boston.
+As the main interstate highway running from Canada to Mexico, I-5 traverses Snohomish County, providing direct trucking links throughout the West Coast.
+Seattle is the western terminus for I-90, the major east/west freeway for the northern U.S. that connects to Boston.
 For Fiscal Years 2012-15, $435 million in Snohomish County highway projects were funded.

+The Lynnwood Link Extension in the southern portion of the County is estimated to be complete in 2024.
 The Burlington Northern/Santa Fe Railroad owns the freight rail network in Snohomish County.
 The Union Pacific brings freight as far as their Seattle yard.
 Sound Transit offers commuter rail service connecting Everett in the north through Seattle to the City of Tacoma in the south.
-The Sound Transit regional light rail system is under construction; when complete the system will take a traveler from Everett to the SeaTac Airport.

 The Washington State Ferry System is an extension of the state highway system and is the largest of its kind in the world.
 On a daily basis, it transports thousands of workers in and out of Snohomish County from residential communities across the water.

-Community Transit, Everett Transit and Sound Transit are the three main transit authorities serving Snohomish County.
-Community Transit serves more than half a million people with 2,100 stops in Snohomish county, and includes 19 routes into downtown Seattle and to UW Seattle.
-Everett Transit, a division of the city of Everett, has 600 stops and offers fixed-route and paratransit services.
+Three main transit authorities serve Snohomish County: Community Transit, Everett Transit and Sound Transit.
+Community Transit serves more than half a million people with 2,100 stops in Snohomish County and includes 19 routes into downtown Seattle and the University of Washington campus.
+Everett Transit is a division of the city of Everett with 600 stops and offers fixed-route and paratransit services.
+Sound Transit offers bus service within Snohomish County, commuter rail service connecting Everett through Seattle to Tacoma.